qnicondavid/Robot-Movements-Report/Report.md

 The global variable `motorSpeed` determines the `PWM` duty cycle (default 80).

 Movements are implemented by applying appropriate direction patterns to each motor.

+---
+## Vertical Movements
+Vertical movements correspond to forward (north) and backward (south) directions of the robot.

+These movements involve all four mecanum wheels moving in the same direction.
+### North (Forward)
+To move the robot north, all four wheels rotate forward.

+This movement sets the `movingNorth` flag to `true` for logic tracking, and then calls `setMotor` for each wheel.